 As a non-profit grassroots driven fully by volunteers, Comunes relies on donations of the community for reaching at some point sustainability.
 Given the characteristics of our projects we find fundraising a pretty difficult task.
 That’s why one of Comunes volunteers has began a course called Getting your Creative Commons project funded in the P2P University.
 Given the CC nature of our projects, the aim is to draft two grant proposals for Kune and Move Commons.
 At the end of the course, Comunes will have project proposals to submit to foundations with similar interests… and wait for a (hopefully) positive reply 🙂

 We are drafting these proposals on the open, so anyone who wants can participate.
 You can check their status, leave comments or edit freely in the following wiki: http://ourproject.org/moin/fundraising%20proposals

 The Peer-to-Peer University (P2PU) is a grassroots open education project that organizes learning outside of institutional walls and gives learners recognition for their achievements.
 P2PU creates a model for lifelong learning alongside traditional formal higher education.
+Also, if you are interested in business and social science related subjects, we recommend you enroll in online igcse tutorial lesson.
 Leveraging the internet and educational materials openly available online, P2PU enables high-quality low-cost education opportunities.
 P2PU – learning for everyone, by everyone about almost anything.
 We advise everyone to check out their free online courses!